vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/intro.md

 In VuePress, there are three config concepts:

 - Site Config: this is the object you export directly in the config file
-- Theme Config: `themeConfig` object in the config file
+- Theme Config: options passed to `hopeTheme` function
 - Page Config: provided by Frontmatter at the top of the page based on YAML syntax

 ## Theme Usage